 Jisc operates an Information Security Management System (ISMS) and many of the processes and policies used to operate online surveys, and by Jisc staff, are part of the ISMS.
-Jisc holds a limited scope ISO 27001:2013 certificate and this has not yet been extended to cover online surveys.
-Regardless, where applicable, many of these processes and policies have been subject to formal internal and external review as part of the certification process.
+Jisc provides a number of services that are certified to ISO 27001, including Online Surveys

 Where is my data stored?

 All data is stored within Amazon Web Services (AWS), within the Republic of Ireland.

 All systems are physically located within datacentres operated by AWS.
 The information security of AWS is managed in conformance with the requirements of ISO 27001, providing Jisc and our customers with assurances of the security of the datacentre and virtualization aspects of the service.
 The security of the operating system and application stack is managed by Jisc.